Starkka15/Vortex/README.md

 ## Contributing

 Fixes and contributions are welcome!
 If you run into issues, please open an issue and include your `vortex.log` file (found in `~/.config/@vortex/main/vortex.log`).
+I'm open to having an AppImage created for it (would make modding games on SteamOS easier, but I'm running into issues of using WebPack vs TSC...
+TSC (running it thorugh pnpm run start) works fine...
+Lot of bugs when trying to create an AppImage.

 ## Upstream